TEAR-ERC/tandem/docs/getting-started/installation.rst

     cd seissol-spack-aid
     spack repo add ./spack

-Then tandem can be installed, e.g. with:
+tandem can be then installed, e.g. with:

 .. code-block:: bash